Uzun Hasan: Reign

 Uzun Hasan met the Ottomans in battle near Erzincan in 1471, advanced as far as Akşehir, pillaging and destroying Tokat, and fought a battle at Tercan in 1473.
-He was defeated by Mehmed II at Battle of Otlukbeli in the late summer of 1473.
+He was defeated by Mehmed II at the Battle of Otlukbeli in the late summer of 1473.

-In 1473, Giosafat Barbaro was selected as another Venetian ambassador to Persia, due to his experience in the Crimean, Muscovy, and Tartary.
-Although Barbaro got on well with Uzun Hassan, he was unable to persuade the ruler to attack the Ottomans again.
-Shortly afterwards, Hassan's son Ughurlu Muhammad, rose in rebellion, seizing the city of Shiraz.
+In 1473, Giosafat Barbaro was selected as another Venetian ambassador to Persia, due to his experience in Crimea, Muscovy, and Tartary.
+Although Barbaro got on well with Uzun Hasan, he was unable to persuade the ruler to attack the Ottomans again.
+Shortly afterwards, Hasan's son Ughurlu Muhammad rose in rebellion, seizing the city of Shiraz.

-After yet another Venetian ambassador, Ambrogio Contarini, arrived in Persia, Uzun Hassan decided that Contarini would return to Venice with a report, while Giosafat Barbaro would stay.
-Barbaro was the last Venetian ambassador to leave Persia after Uzun Hassan died in 1478.
-While Hassan's sons fought each other for the throne, Barbaro hired an Armenian guide and escaped.
+After yet another Venetian ambassador, Ambrogio Contarini, arrived in Persia, Uzun Hasan decided that Contarini would return to Venice with a report, while Giosafat Barbaro would stay.
+Barbaro was the last Venetian ambassador to leave Persia after Uzun Hasan died in 1478.
+While Hasan's sons fought each other for the throne, Barbaro hired an Armenian guide and escaped.

-According to Contarini, ambassador to Uzun Hasan's court from 1473 to 1476, "The king is of a good size, with a thin visage and agreeable countenance, and seemed to be about seventy years old.
-His manners were very affable, and he conversed familiarly with everyone around him, but I noticed that his hands trembled when he raised the cup to his lips."
-His name means "tall" and Contarini reported that he was also "very lean".
+Contarini, ambassador to Uzun Hasan's court from 1473 to 1476, described him as follows:

+The king is of a good size, with a thin visage and agreeable countenance, and seemed to be about seventy years old.
+His manners were very affable, and he conversed familiarly with everyone around him, but I noticed that his hands trembled when he raised the cup to his lips.

+His name means "tall", and Contarini reported that he was also "very lean".